Constitutional Law on the Multistate Essay Exam: Highly Tested Topics and Tips

-The Examiners tend to test several of the same issues repeatedly in Constitutional Law questions.
+The examiners tend to test several of the same issues in Constitutional Law questions.
 You can maximize your score by being aware of these highly tested issues.
 (We have a nice summary of these in our MEE One-Sheets if you want to see all of them and have them all in one place.)

 Commerce Clause and Dormant Commerce Clause

 These are NCBE favorites!
 You should be aware of Congress’s power to regulate commerce, as well as the states’ power to regulate commerce in the absence of congressional regulation.

 - Commerce Clause: Congress can regulate the channels and instrumentalities of interstate commerce, persons and things in interstate commerce, or anything that has a substantial effect on interstate commerce.
 (This is a very broad power!)
 However, Congress cannot “commandeer” states and force them to enforce federal laws.
 Congress can, instead, regulate directly through its commerce power or it can regulate indirectly through its taxing and spending power.

 - Dormant Commerce Clause: If Congress is silent, states may regulate commerce.
 However, if a state regulation discriminates against interstate commerce, it is usually unconstitutional as it must undergo a strict scrutiny analysis.
 If the regulation is nondiscriminatory on its face, it undergoes a burden-benefit analysis and is more likely to be held constitutional.
 Memorize these two standards of review.
 If you see a Dormant Commerce Clause issue, state both standards of review prior to applying the applicable one.

 - Exceptions: Be aware of when the Dormant Commerce Clause does not apply— when Congress is regulating, when the state is acting as a market participant, and when the law favors a government entity performing a traditional governmental activity (such as waste disposal).

 Equal Protection Clause (EPC)